simplicitesoftware/docs/content/CTG_50_docs/CTG_60_operation/LSN_12_auto-setup/auto-setup.md

 Automated setup
 ================

-The most classic way of installing an app on an instance is to deploy an empty instance and import modules as the designer user, usually through the UI.
+The most classic way of installing an app on an instance is to deploy an empty instance and import modules as the designer user, usually through the UI, the I/O endpoint or using Git pushes/pulls.

 However, there are many contexts that call for mechanisms to install or update a fully-functionning app without ever having to connect to it.